The Importance of Independent (Third-Party) Lab Testing

 The bottom line is that if you can’t find third-party lab tests public on a company website — move on to another company.

 There are a number of different things a third-party lab can test for.
-Each test needs to be run individually and will have different costs to run the test.
+Each test needs to be run individually and will have different costs.

 Here are the most common tests run by third-party laboratories on CBD products: